 What is Pratigya?

-The campaign advocates are individuals and organizations that have been working with government at the national and state level on issues of women’s empowerment and enabling women’s access to healthcare services.
+Pratigya is a network of individuals and organisations working towards protecting and advancing women’s rights and their access to safe abortion care in India.
+The campaign advocates with governments, organisations and media at the national and state levels on issues of women’s empowerment and women’s access to healthcare services.

 Abortion has been legal in India since 47 years with the introduction of Medical termination of Pregnancy (MTP) Act in 1971.
 The Act was amended in 2003 to enable women’s accessibility to safe and legal abortion services.
 However, even after four decades of implementation of the MTP Act, women in India continue to face several social, cultural, institutional and operational challenges in accessing safe abortion services.

 Access to safe and comprehensive abortion care has been impacted by the conflation in implementation of the MTP ACT and PCPNDT Act, which has stigmatised all abortions as sex selective.
 The decline in the child sex ratio revealed in Census 2011, resulted in over-zealous enforcement of the PCPNDT Act which made doctors hesitant to provide services and impacted the availability of Medical Abortion drugs.